v6d-io/v6d/README.rst

 distributed data in big data tasks, such as graph analytics (e.g., `GraphScope`_), numerical computing (e.g., `Mars`_), and machine learning.

+Vineyard is a `CNCF sandbox project`_ and indeed made successful by its community.

 What is vineyard
 ----------------